ploomber/ploomber/doc/get-started/quick-start.rst

     ploomber build

 We just ran the ploomber pipeline, you can change parts of the code and see how it affects *execution time*.
-You should go to the `outputs folder` that was created and open the HTML report to see the execution results.
+You should go to the ``outputs`` folder that was created and open the HTML report to see the execution results.

 What's next?
 ************

 Depends what you want to achieve:
-* **Bring your own code!** Check out the tutorial to [migrate your code to Ploomber](https://docs.ploomber.io/en/latest/user-guide/refactoring.html).
+* **Bring your own code!** Check out the tutorial to migrate your code to Ploomber :doc:`../user-guide/refactoring`.
-* You can go deeper on the [build your first python pipeline guide](https://docs.ploomber.io/en/latest/get-started/spec-api-python.html).
+* You can go deeper and build your first python pipeline guide: :doc:`../get-started/spec-api-python`.

 You can run **another example** as well